 In the interest of preventing fatigue-related accidents, the hours-of-service regulations place restrictions on when and for how long drivers of commercial motor vehicles (CMVs) may be behind the wheel.
-For almost 20 years, change has been a constant with these complex regulations, with future revisions planned.
+Violations can be costly, and change has been a constant with these complex regulations, including significant revisions in 2020.
+It’s vitally important to stay on top of HOS compliance at all times.

-Most interstate CMV drivers are required to use Electronic Logging Devices (ELDs) in place of paper logs to record drivers’ hours of service (although backup paper logs are still required).
+To track their hours of service most interstate CMV drivers are required to use Electronic Logging Devices (ELDs) in place of paper logs, (although backup paper logs are still required).
 These devices automatically record driving time and certain other data and facilitate the completion of logs.
-Drivers using older ELog systems must upgrade to the ELD standards by December 16, 2019.
-Canada has also adopted ELD rules to be implemented in 2021, mirroring U.S. standards.
+Canada has also adopted ELD rules to be enforced beginning in 2023, with standards similar to those in the U.S.